Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

-\begin{IEEEproof} \textbf{Construction:} Alice's channel encoder takes input in blocks of length $M$ bits and encodes them into codewords of length $n$ at the rate of $R=M/n$ bits/symbol.
+\begin{IEEEproof} \textbf{Construction:} Alice's channel encoder takes as input blocks of length $M$ bits and encodes them into codewords of length $n$ at the rate of $R=M/n$ bits/symbol.
 We employ random coding arguments and independently generate $2^{nR}$ codewords $\{\mathbf{c}(W_k), k=1,2,\ldots,2^{nR}\}$ from $\mathbb{R}^n$ for messages $\{W_k\}_{k=1}^{2^{nR}}$, each according to $p_{\mathbf{X}}(\mathbf{x})=\prod_{i=1}^{n}p_X(x_i)$, where $X\sim \mathcal{N}(0,P_f)$ and $P_f$ is defined later.
-The codebook is used only to send a single message and is the secret that is not revealed to Willie, though he knows how it is constructed, including the value of $P_f$.
-The length of this secret is discussed in the remark following the proof of Theorem \ref{th:achievability_peak_power}.
+The codebook is used only to send a single message and is the secret not revealed to Willie, though he knows how it is constructed, including the value of $P_f$.
+The size of this secret is discussed in the remark following the proof of Theorem \ref{th:achievability_peak_power}.

 The channel between Alice and Willie is corrupted by AWGN with power $\sigma_w^2$.
-Willie applies statistical hypothesis testing on a vector of $n$ channel readings $\mathbf{y}_w$ to decide whether Alice transmitted.
+Willie applies statistical hypothesis testing on a vector of $n$ channel readings $\mathbf{y}_w$ to decide whether Alice transmits.
 Next we show how Alice can limit the performance of Willie's methods.

 \textbf{Analysis:} Consider the case when Alice transmits codeword $\mathbf{c}(W_k)$.
 Suppose that Willie employs a detector that implements an optimal hypothesis test on his $n$ channel readings.
-His null hypothesis $H_0$ is that Alice did not transmit and he observed noise on his channel.
-His alternate hypothesis $H_1$ is that Alice transmitted and he observed Alice's codeword corrupted by noise.
-By Fact \ref{fact:totvar_testperf}, the sum of the probabilities of Willie's detector's errors is expressed by $\alpha+\beta=1-\mathbb{V}_T(\mathbf{P}_0,\mathbf{P}_1)$, where the total variation distance is between the distribution $\mathbf{P}_0$ of $n$ noise readings that Willie expects to observe under his null hypothesis and the distribution $\mathbf{P}_1$ of the covert codeword transmitted by Alice corrupted by noise.
-Alice can lower-bound the sum of the error probabilities by upper-bounding the total variation distance: $\mathbb{V}_T(\mathbf{P}_0,\mathbf{P}_1)\leq\epsilon$.
+His null hypothesis $H_0$ is that Alice does not transmit and that he observes noise on his channel.
+His alternate hypothesis $H_1$ is that Alice transmits and that he observes Alice's codeword corrupted by noise.
+By Fact \ref{fact:totvar_testperf}, the sum of the probabilities of Willie's detector's errors is expressed by $\alpha+\beta=1-\mathcal{V}_T(\mathbb{P}_0,\mathbb{P}_1)$, where the total variation distance is between the distribution $\mathbb{P}_0$ of $n$ noise readings that Willie expects to observe under his null hypothesis and the distribution $\mathbb{P}_1$ of the codeword transmitted by Alice corrupted by noise.
+Alice can lower-bound the sum of the error probabilities by upper-bounding the total variation distance: $\mathcal{V}_T(\mathbb{P}_0,\mathbb{P}_1)\leq\epsilon$.